Global Citizenship Program

 - Email your full name, student ID and course code to: email@example.com.
 We will include you in our database and update you with the latest international opportunities.

-- To become a Global Citizen, you will need to participate in a number of internationally-related activities that will assist you to develop key personal, academic and careers skills.
+- You will need to participate in a number of internationally-related activities that will assist you to develop key personal, academic and careers skills.
+You will need to keep a record of activities completed until you are ready to apply.

 - Each activity is given a point value based on its associated skills and the extent to which each skill is developed.
 Refer to Global Citizenship Activities and Outcomes for full details.
 Your aim is to accumulate a minimum of 100 points.